veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Setup/Preparing Mac Host as Anka Node/_index.md

 1. Go to Preferences, Users and enable automatic login for the user.

-2. Go to Preferences, Security and check `Remove the need to require a password` option.
+2. Go to Preferences, Security, General and uncheck `require password after screensave or sleep begins` option.

 3. Go to Preferences, Energy Saver and check on `Disable sleep`